-PaTH Internship results in a win-win for job seeker and employer
+PaTH Internship results in a win-win for participant and employer

 After a period of unemployment, 19-year-old TURSA client Lincoln Delaforce is now working with Crown Oysters, the largest oyster grower in the Hastings.